 Michael Wiegand at Portent found similar results a few months back – that for each point that your QS goes up, there was an average CPA reduction of 22%.
 The main difference between his study and mine is that my data size is about 100x bigger.

 It’s worth pointing out that I didn’t see a big difference in average conversion rates vs. Quality Scores.
 I found that keywords with high Quality Scores converted only slightly better than low Quality Score keywords, meaning that lower CPAs are primarily driven by lower costs per click — which are a direct result of your Quality Score.

 (Note: I wrote about my findings over at Search Engine Land last week – there’s some interesting discussion in the comments over there, so check it out if you want to dig into the data in more detail.)

 At the risk of repeating myself, I think these numbers show that optimizing for Quality Score and optimizing for cost are essentially the same thing.
 High Quality Scores give you lower costs per click, and lower CPCs almost always translate into lower costs per conversion.

 So how do you get your Quality Scores up above the average?
 Here are four quick tips:

 - Use ad extensions.
-Google AdWords ad extensions and Google sitelinks make your ads bigger with more places to click, so they increase CTR (at no extra cost).
+Google ad extensions and Google sitelinks make your ads bigger with more places to click, so they increase CTR (at no extra cost).

 - Write better ad text.
 We co-wrote a guide with PPC Hero that has ten tricks for increasing CTR, including no-brainer stuff like using symbols and exclamation points.